jackd/jackd.github.io/_posts/2021-08-25-doherty-init.md

 To summarise, opening with 70% vaccination at 800 cases rather than 30 cases would lead to:

-- a roughly 5000-fold increase in peak daily cases;
+- a roughly 500-fold increase in peak daily cases;
 - ICU capacity being exceeded; and
 - hundreds of deaths per day.

 Now an argument could be made that the TTIQ system may operate optimally initially before breaking down as case numbers increase.
 A more sophisticated TTIQ model that allowed for changing effectiveness over time might yield less extreme results, but improving on the Doherty model is beyond the scope of this discussion.
-The point is: the 25-fold increase in daily case numbers due to increased initial outbreak size will compound with the 200-fold increase in reduced TTIQ effectiveness due to higher daily rates, and this massive increase in daily cases will have knock-on effects to ICU admissions and ultimately deaths (the fact it compounds so perfectly - i.e. 25 x 200 = 5000 - surprised even me).
+The point is: the 25-fold increase in daily case numbers due to increased initial outbreak size will compound with the 200-fold increase in reduced TTIQ effectiveness due to higher daily rates, and this massive increase in daily cases will have knock-on effects to ICU admissions and ultimately deaths.
+The compounding is not perfect - we only see a 500-fold increase in case numbers, rather than 25 x 200 = 5,000, but this is to be expected as the assumption that the number of cases is significantly lower than the number of daily vaccinations breaks down.

 ## Conclusions